xoxzo/blog.xoxzo.com/content/Events/ConnecTechAsia-2019-en.md

 ### 5G panel discussion

-CXO Roundtable – 5G: The Future Game Changer of Data, Networks and Consumption
+CXO Roundtable â€“ 5G: The Future Game Changer of Data, Networks and Consumption
 Panellists:
 Seizo Onoe, President of DOCOMO Technology and Chief Technology Architect, NTT DOCOMO Ong Geok Chwee, CEO, Bridge Alliance
-Shekar Ayyar, EVP - Strategy and Corporate Development & GM, Telco NFV Group, VMware Dr. David Soldani, Expert, CTO Office, Huawei Southern Pacific Region Bryan Tan, Head of Connectivity Ecosystem – APAC, Facebook
+Shekar Ayyar, EVP - Strategy and Corporate Development & GM, Telco NFV Group, VMware Dr. David Soldani, Expert, CTO Office, Huawei Southern Pacific Region Bryan Tan, Head of Connectivity Ecosystem â€“ APAC, Facebook
 Moderator: David Kennedy, Practice Leader Asia Pacific, OVUM

 The focus of 5G is no longer on spectrum allocation, but increasingly on use cases, cross industry partnership, pool of cloud capacity, and what problems can be solved using 5G, and that solutions can be region specific.